Coming To A City Near You, 5G. Fastest Wireless Yet Will Bring New Services

 Sacramento Mayor Darrell Steinberg has a message for his neighbors to the south in Silicon Valley who might be sick of the high prices and overcrowding: "If you are a small business or an entrepreneur and you are trying to make it in in the Bay Area and you can't, don't move to Seattle — move to Sacramento."

-One of the lures he's using to draw businesses is newly installed Verizon fifth generation, or 5G, wireless.
+One of the lures he's using to draw businesses is newly installed Verizon fifth-generation, or 5G, wireless.
 Each generation of faster wireless speeds has helped spark innovation.

-Streaming videos, getting real-time traffic reports and banking on your smartphone, are among the services made possible by faster Internet speeds.
+Streaming videos, getting real-time traffic reports and banking on your smartphone are among the services made possible by faster Internet speeds.
 That's why there's a lot of excitement about the possibilities surrounding 5G.

-Experts say 5G will propel innovation in transportation, manufacturing, medicine and in areas we still can't anticipate.
+Experts say 5G will propel innovation in transportation, manufacturing, medicine and areas we still can't anticipate.

 Not many people have seen 5G in action.
 NPR got a demo in a suburban neighborhood of Sacramento, one of four cities that currently have Verizon's new service.
 (The others are Houston, Los Angeles and Indianapolis.)